Iced Americano vs Iced Coffee: Learn The Key Differences

 Iced Americano vs Iced Coffee: Basic Differences

-As a general umbrella term, iced coffee can refer to all cold coffee drinks, which would include the iced Americano.
-But a more proper iced coffee definition shows these two beverages to be unique.
+As a general umbrella term, iced coffee can be a general term referring to all cold coffee drinks, which would include the iced Americano.
+However, for coffee geeks the details matter, and the base of these two drinks are completely different brewing methods.

-And, to understand these differences between iced coffee and iced Americano, you first have to understand how Americano coffee differs from regular coffee.
-Let’s quickly check that out!
+So, to understand the differences between iced coffee and iced Americano, let’s first review how Americano coffee differs from regular coffee.

 Americano vs Black Coffee

 The main difference between iced coffee and iced americano comes down to the base of each drink.
-An iced coffee uses traditionally brewed coffee as its base, the most popular being drip coffee.
-However, an iced americano uses espresso.
-You can read the full details about what Americano coffee is (including its Italian origins), but for now, you can simply know that the caffé Americano adds hot water to espresso to dilute it to a strength similar to brewed coffee.
+An iced coffee uses traditional filter coffee as its base, the most popular being drip coffee.
+However, an iced americano uses espresso, diluting the intensity with water until it has a similar strength to brewed coffee.

 Compared with regular coffee, an Americano captures the texture and flavor of an espresso shot.
-Even though hot water lessens the impact that these flavors have on your tongue, the fine espresso grounds still produce a bold and forward flavor.
+Even though hot water lessens the impact on your tongue, the fine espresso grounds still produce a bold and forward flavor.
 You also get a more oily texture from the crema, which impacts the mouthfeel of the coffee.

 What Is Iced Americano Coffee?